thunderrabbit/art.robnugen.permalinks/README.md

 HI Rob

-This is 21 March 2024 Rob, trying to get this repo to work in PHP 8.1 and Mediwiki 1.34
+This is 22 March 2024 Rob, who got this extension to work in PHP 8.1 and Mediwiki 1.34

 Local Lemur: